 The paint represents ochre and being connected to our sacred land and Mother Earth.

-Paint markings and clothing or colours may vary when ordering depending on availability of fabrics and individuality of dolls.
+Paint markings and clothing or colours may vary when ordering due to availability of fabrics and individuality of dolls.

 Please allow 1-3 weeks on this item.
 Possibly longer if purchasing in bulk for your day care.